hypercore-protocol/hyperdrive-daemon/README.md

 # hyperdrive-daemon
 [![Build Status](https://travis-ci.com/hypercore-protocol/hyperdrive-daemon.svg?branch=master)](https://travis-ci.com/github/hypercore-protocol/hyperdrive-daemon)

+## ⚠️ Deprecation Notice ⚠️
+With the recent release of [Hyperspace](https://github.com/hypercore-protocol/hyperspace), this module won't be supported moving forward.
+All the same functionality is still available in the [Hyperdrive service](https://github.com/hyperspace-org/hyperdrive-service), though -- our [Hyperspace blog post](https://blog.hypercore-protocol.org/posts/hyperspace/) and the Hyperdrive service's README explain how to transition.

 The Hyperdrive daemon helps you create, share, and manage Hyperdrives through a persistent process running on your computer, without having to deal with storage management or networking configuration.

 It provides both a gRPC API (see [`hyperdrive-daemon-client`](https://github.com/andrewosh/hyperdrive-daemon-client)) for interacting with remote drives, and an optional FUSE interface for mounting drives as directories in your local filesystem.